the-code-raccoon/website-wordpress/README.md

-# My Portfolio Website
+# Portfolio Website

 Made by Francesca Ho.
 All rights reserved.
-DO NOT COPY OR USE WITHOUT PERMISSION.
+DO NOT COPY, DISTRIBUTE, OR USE WITHOUT PERMISSION.

 Made with React, TypeScript, TailwindCSS.